Consensys/Mahuta/README.md

-IPFS-Store
+Mahuta
 ======

-**IPFS-Store** is a search engine opensource tool aiming to collect, store and index data on the IPFS network.
+**Mahuta** is a search engine opensource tool aiming to collect, store and index data on the IPFS network.
 This is a convenient solution for any applications requiring content discovery (conditional queries or full text search with fuzziness) in a set of IPFS files.
 This service also offers extra-features for you IPFS environment such as multi-pinning (replication), smart contract event listening (wip).

-IPFS-Store can be deployed as a simple, scalable and configurable API and comes with client libraries (Java, JavaScript) to easily integrate it in an application.
+Mahuta can be deployed as a simple, scalable and configurable API and comes with client libraries (Java, JavaScript) to easily integrate it in an application.

 A request requires the following the information: